taybenlor/runno/packages/wasi/WASIX-PLAN.md

 This replaces the bespoke `stdin` `SharedArrayBuffer` with a generic syscall-bridge protocol; `stdin` becomes one opcode among many.

-On the main thread (no worker), there is no bridge: `WASIX.start` is an async function that awaits provider Promises directly.
-The public API makes this explicit — `await WASIX.start(...)` vs `new WASIXWorkerHost(...)`.
+On the main thread there is no bridge. `WASIX.start(...)` is still async — it awaits module fetch and instantiation — but once the guest is running, every provider call is invoked synchronously.
+An async provider wired into a main-thread `WASIX` fails at config time.
+Host picks the mode up front:
+`await WASIX.start(...)` for sync-only runs, `new WASIXWorkerHost(...)` for runs that need async providers.

 ## Thread / memory model